⚠️ We are currently updating our 2021/22 tax guidance across the website

-This section explains how the childcare vouchers interact with other childcare schemes.
-The rules for claiming childcare vouchers changed from 4 October 2018 – see our Who can claim vouchers? section for more information.
+This page explains how the childcare vouchers interact with other childcare schemes.
+The rules for claiming childcare vouchers changed from 4 October 2018 – see our Who can claim vouchers? page for more information.

 Tax credits and childcare vouchers